hadjShell/Leetcode-Solution-Java/Leetcode_solution.md

 ## :bulb:Sliding window

+* Fixed-size window
+* Dynamically resizable window

   * When to increase the window
   * When to shrink the window
   * How to update the result (what is the operation when window size changes)
   * Find the qualified subarray

 * Framework

   * ```java
     int left = 0, right = 0;
+    // Use appropriate data structures based on the problem Data data;

     while (right < nums.size()) {
         window.addLast(nums[right]);
         right++;
+      	update(data);

-        while (window needs shrink) {
+        while (left < right && window needs shrink) {
             window.removeFirst(nums[left]);
             left++;
+          	update(data);
         }
     }
     ```